bobboman1000/Movify/readme.md

 Log in to your Youtube Music account in your browser (if not already done).
 Now you need to obtain the cookie sent with authorized.

-- Create a file named headers_auth.json.
+- Create a file named headers_auth.json
-- Copy the json object below to that file and insert a raw text version of the request cookie to the auth_json.
+- Copy the json object below to that file and insert a raw text version of the request cookie into the .json file

 ```js